ccne logo square

 The online Doctor of Nursing Practice (DNP) program at UMass Lowell prepares you to advance your career as a clinical leader and change agent in health care.

-This program is designed for advanced practice nurses who want to improve health care systems and patient outcomes.
+Accredited by the Commission on Collegiate Nursing Education (CCNE), this program is designed for advanced practice nurses who want to improve health care systems and patient outcomes.
 You’ll deepen your clinical expertise, expand your leadership skills, and gain the tools to translate evidence into practice.

 Offered in a flexible format, the DNP program combines online courses with four two-day on-campus intensives — providing valuable opportunities for networking, mentorship, and scholarly collaboration.
 This doctorate degree can be completed in two years as a full-time student or within three years when pursued part-time.